-Businesses that do not account for inventories and are not required to capitalize indirect costs will have the option to calculate the basis value at 25% of the products' fair market value.
-Businesses also have the option to calculate the fair market value of certain products-i.e., those that cannot be sold because of failure to meet internal standards, lack of a market, or similar reasons-by using the price of the same or substantially similar, saleable food items.
+Businesses that do not account for inventories and are not required to capitalize indirect costs have the option to calculate the basis value at 25% of the products' fair market value.
+Businesses also have the option to calculate the fair market value of certain products-e.g., those that cannot be sold because of failure to meet internal standards, lack of a market, or similar reasons-by using the price of the same or substantially similar, saleable food items.
+This approach is often most appropriate for farms and other smaller businesses that are not using the cost method of accounting.